An4ik/Python-TDD/context_manager/readme.txt

     print(f.closed)

-So let's say that we we are using Python to do some work in a lot of different directories.
-We're seeding into those directories doing some work and then seeding back to where we started.
-For that we initially import os  and from contextlib import contextmanager then we are setting CWD variable to our current working directory: cwd = os.getcwd() Now we are changing to the directory where we want to do some work: os.chdir(filename).
-Then we are listing out everything in that directory with os.listdir() method and just printing it and we're changing directory back to our original current os.chdir(cwd).
+2)So let's say that we are using Python to do some work in a lot of different directories.
+We're seeding into those directories doing some work and then seeding back to, where we started.
+For that, we initially  import os  and from contextlib import contextmanager

+cwd = os.getcwd()         #then we are setting CWD variable to our current working directory os.chdir(filename).       #  Now we are changing to the directory where we want to do some work print(os.listdir())       #  Then we are listing out everything in that directory and just print it os.chdir(cwd)             # we're changing directory back to our original current working(cwd) by chdir method
-We're doing this multiple times whenever we want to do this again: cwd = os.getcwd() os.chdir(filename) print(os.listdir()) os.chdir(cwd)

- So if we run the code we can see that this works fine, it displays all files that are located in the directory.
+We're doing this multiple times whenever we want to do this again.So, if we run the code we can see, that this works fine, it displays all files that are located in the directory.
 But this is a little inconvenient to save our current directory, switch directories and then switch back to the original after we're done doing what we need to do.
 So these are things that we don't want to have to remember to do each time.
 So let's create context manager with a generator function that does this.
+First:

-First We use the context manager decorator: @contextmanager.
+@contextmanager.                  #We use the context manager decorator

-We are getting our current working directory, and then we want to change directory to this destination, for this we create function called change_directory that
+We are getting our current working directory, and then we want to change directory to this destination, so we create this function that takes destination as a parameter

+def change_directory(destination)
-takes destination as a parameter -> def change_directory(destination).
-In order to catch errors we put our setup in a try and a our teardown in a finally.
+In order to catch errors we put our setup in a try and a our tear down in a finally.
-With setup we will save the current directory that we are in into that CWD variable: cwd = os.getcwd().
-Now we change directory to our destination: os.chdir(destination).
+cwd = os.getcwd().                   #With setup we will save the current directory that we are in into that CWD variable os.chdir(destination).               #Now we change directory to our destination yield                                #We are done with our setup, so now we can just yield.

-We are done with our setup, so now we can just yield.
-In the finally block we just change directory back to the original: os.chdir(cwd). with change_directory(filename):
+In the finally block we just change directory back  to the original:
-    print(os.listdir())
+finally:
+   os.chdir(cwd)
+)
 And now we just call function and print out.
-We can do it multiple times with directories that we want.
+We can do it multiple times with directories that we want. with change_directory(filename):
+    print(os.listdir()